yeahross0/cute-c2/README.md

 # cute-c2
 Rust wrapper for the cute-headers 2D collision library.
+See the original [cute_c2 library](https://github.com/RandyGaul/cute_headers/blob/master/cute_c2.h) in the cute headers repository by Randy Gaul.
+This rust wrapper supports collision detection between Circles, AABBs, Capsules and up to 8-sided convex Polygons.

 There is an example program in cute-c2-examples.